robotpy/robotpy-docs/install/ctre.rst

 Setup (tests/simulator)
 -----------------------

+.. note:: CTRE is only installable on 64-bit Windows and Linux.
+CTRE
+          does not provide OSX binaries -- contact their support and let them know this is something your team wants!

 If you intend to use robotpy-ctre in your *robot tests* or via the robot *simulator*, you must install this package locally::